grnet/ganetimgr/docs/source/index.rst

 Installation
 ============
-For the time, installation requires the inclussion of GRNET's repository in your sources, but we are working hard to overcome such minor issues.
 You can go through the installation at the :doc:`Install ganetimgr <install>` section.

 .. toctree::
    :maxdepth: 2